2017 Crop Pest Management Short Course and MCPR Trade Show - Up to the Challenge!

 MCPR Plenary Sessions (December 12th, 1 pm – 3 pm)

-Engaging in Land Stewardship: Opportunities for MCPR to Support Farmers
+Engaging in Land Stewardship: Opportunities to Support Farmers

 Water Quality has and will continue to be a major focus in Minnesota.
 Farmers are under tremendous pressure to produce more food, while also contributing to improved water quality.
 Minnesota watershed planning efforts have begun to adopt a stewardship concept for approaching water quality in agricultural areas.
 The stewardship concept promotes soil health as an avenue for delivering water quality improvements while maintain productive agricultural systems.
 It also identifies the need for broader private sector engagement, such as crop retailors, in delivering conservation.
 This session will provide a background on Minnesota watershed planning and how the stewardship concept is being applied.
 Drew Kessler is lead scientist with Houston Engineering, Inc and served at the University of Minnesota, Department of Soil, Water, and Climate from 2009-2014.
 He received a PhD in Water Resources Science, Geospatial Technologies from the University of Minnesota and an MS in Natural Resource Science, Geospatial Information, University of Nebraska-Lincoln.